koukibadr/Searchable-Listview/README.md

   /// Defaults to 24.
   final double defaultSuffixIconSize;

-  ///An async callback invoked when dragging down the list
+  /// An async callback invoked when dragging down the list
-  ///if onRefresh is nullable the drag to refresh is not applied late Future<void> Function()? onRefresh;
+  /// if onRefresh is nullable the drag to refresh is not applied late Future<void> Function()? onRefresh;

-  ///Builder callback required  when using [seperated] constructor
+  /// Builder callback required  when using [seperated] constructor
-  ///return the Widget that will seperate all the elements inside the list late Widget Function(BuildContext context, int index)? seperatorBuilder;
+  /// return the Widget that will seperate all the elements inside the list late Widget Function(BuildContext context, int index)? seperatorBuilder;

-  ///The scroll direction of the list
+  /// The scroll direction of the list
-  ///by default [Axis.vertical]
+  /// by default [Axis.vertical]
   Axis scrollDirection = Axis.vertical;

-  ///The position of the text field (bottom or top)
+  /// The position of the text field (bottom or top)
-  ///by default the textfield is displayed on top SearchTextPosition searchTextPosition = SearchTextPosition.top;
+  /// by default the textfield is displayed on top SearchTextPosition searchTextPosition = SearchTextPosition.top;

-  ///Callback function invoked each time the listview
+  /// Callback function invoked each time the listview
-  ///reached the bottom
+  /// reached the bottom
-  ///used to create pagination in listview Future<dynamic> Function()? onPaginate;
+  /// used to create pagination in listview Future<dynamic> Function()? onPaginate;

-  ///space between the search textfield and the list
+  /// Space between the search textfield and the list
-  ///by default the padding is set to 20 final double spaceBetweenSearchAndList;
+  /// by default the padding is set to 20 final double spaceBetweenSearchAndList;

+  // A padding applied to search field final EdgeInsetsGeometry? searchFieldPadding;

-  ///cusor color used in the search textfield final Color? cursorColor;
+  /// Cusor color used in the search textfield final Color? cursorColor;

-  ///max lines attribute used in the search textfield final int? maxLines;
+  /// Max lines attribute used in the search textfield final int? maxLines;

-  ///max length attribute used in the search field final int? maxLength;
+  /// Max length attribute used in the search field final int? maxLength;

-  ///the text alignement of the search field
+  /// The text alignement of the search field
-  ///by default the alignement is start final TextAlign textAlign;
+  /// by default the alignement is start final TextAlign textAlign;

-  ///List of strings  to display in an auto complete field
+  /// List of strings  to display in an auto complete field
-  ///by default list is empty so a simple text field is displayed final List<String> autoCompleteHints;
+  /// by default list is empty so a simple text field is displayed final List<String> autoCompleteHints;

-  ///secondary widget will be displayed alongside the search field
+  /// Secondary widget will be displayed alongside the search field
-  ///by default it's null
+  /// by default it's null
   final Widget? secondaryWidget;

-  ///Map of data used to build  searchable expansion list
+  /// Map of data used to build  searchable expansion list
-  ///required when using [expansion] constructor late Map<dynamic, List<T>> expansionListData;
+  /// required when using [expansion] constructor late Map<dynamic, List<T>> expansionListData;

-  ///callback used when filtering the expansion list
+  /// Callback used when filtering the expansion list
-  ///required when using [expansion] constructor late Map<dynamic, List<T>> Function(String)? filterExpansionData;
+  /// required when using [expansion] constructor late Map<dynamic, List<T>> Function(String)? filterExpansionData;

-  ///the expansion list title widget builder
+  /// The expansion list title widget builder
-  ///required when using [expansion] constructor late Widget Function(dynamic) expansionTitleBuilder;
+  /// required when using [expansion] constructor late Widget Function(dynamic) expansionTitleBuilder;

-  ///physics attributes used in listview widget late ScrollPhysics? physics;
+  /// Physics attributes used in listview widget late ScrollPhysics? physics;

-  ///shrinkWrap used in listview widget, not used in sliver searchable list
+  /// ShrinkWrap used in listview widget, not used in sliver searchable list
-  ///by default `shrinkWrap = false` late bool shrinkWrap;
+  /// by default `shrinkWrap = false`
+  late bool shrinkWrap;

-  ///item extent of the listview late double? itemExtent;
+  /// Item extent of the listview late double? itemExtent;

-  ///listview item padding
+  /// Listview item padding
   late EdgeInsetsGeometry? listViewPadding;

-  ///list items reverse attributes
+  /// List items reverse attributes
-  ///by default `reverse = false`
+  /// by default `reverse = false`
-  ///not available for sliver listview constructor late bool reverse;
+  /// not available for sliver listview constructor late bool reverse;

-  ///Predicate callback invoked when sorting list items
+  /// Predicate callback invoked when sorting list items
-  ///required when `displaySortWidget` is True late int Function(T a, T b)? sortPredicate;
+  /// required when `displaySortWidget` is True late int Function(T a, T b)? sortPredicate;

-  ///Widget displayed when sorting list
+  /// Widget displayed when sorting list
   /// available only if `displaySortWidget` is True late Widget? sortWidget;

-  ///Scroll controller passed to listview widget
+  /// Scroll controller passed to listview widget
-  ///by default listview uses scrollcontroller with a listener for pagination if `onPaginate = true`
+  /// by default listview uses scrollcontroller with a listener for pagination if `onPaginate = true`
-  ///or `closeKeyboardWhenScrolling = true` to close keyboard when scrolling ScrollController? scrollController;
+  /// or `closeKeyboardWhenScrolling = true` to close keyboard when scrolling ScrollController? scrollController;

-  ///indicates whether the keyboard will be closed when scrolling or not
+  /// Indicates whether the keyboard will be closed when scrolling or not
-  ///by default `closeKeyboardWhenScrolling = true` final bool closeKeyboardWhenScrolling;
+  /// by default `closeKeyboardWhenScrolling = true`
+  final bool closeKeyboardWhenScrolling;

-  ///indicate whether the expansion will be shown or not when the expansion group is empty late bool hideEmptyExpansionItems = false;
+  /// Indicate whether the expansion will be shown or not when the expansion group is empty late bool hideEmptyExpansionItems = false;

-  ///Indicate whether the expansion tile will be enabled or not late bool expansionTileEnabled = true;
+  /// Indicate whether the expansion tile will be enabled or not late bool expansionTileEnabled = true;

   /// max width of search text field